 Steve Jobs

-In the past business improvement philosophies have often been viewed as only being successfully implemented in large organisations, but continuous improvement is vital for businesses of any size.
-Success depends on an organisation wide culture that empowers employees to embrace change, share in problem solving and the implementation of improvements.
-There also needs to be a culture of continuous learning and development to ensure that management and staff understand the methodology that they are applying, its use and implementation.
-Two case studies published on ScienceDirect found that that challenges faced required skills in organisational management, the continuous improvement techniques, engagement and education, and that a good implementation strategy was vital.
-It was also found that training that was undertaken, was not delivered in the context of SME’s but large organisations, which failed to engage SME candidates.
+In the past, business improvement philosophies were often viewed as something that could only be successfully implemented within large organisations.
+However, continuous improvement is just as important for smaller businesses.
+Success depends on an organisation-wide culture that empowers employees to embrace change, contribute ideas, share in problem-solving and the implementation of improvements.
+There also needs to be a culture of continuous learning and development to ensure that management and staff understand the methodology that they are applying, its use and effective implementation.

-Another improvement methodology, A3 Thinking, is about a logical and critical thinking process to develop a structured problem solving approach.
+Another improvement methodology, A3 Thinking, is about a logical and critical thinking process to develop a structured problem-solving approach.
 The tool was developed by Toyota to foster learning, collaboration and personal growth in employees.
-You may have heard of improvement methodologies being combined to meet the requirements of different continuous improvement strategies, such as A3 Thinking combined with the Lean method, knows as the A3 Lean Thinking Process and Lean Kaizen to implement change and reduce waste.
+You may have also heard of improvement methodologies being combined to meet the requirements of different continuous improvement strategies, such as A3 Thinking combined with the Lean method, known as the A3 Lean Thinking Process and Lean Kaizen to implement change and reduce waste.

 Author: Carolyn Lewis, Head of Business Development